 While most careers won’t require a college degree OR a certification from a trade school, these schools are always a backup option for those who want to make decent money providing specific services that will require them to have a certification.
-If you choose to go to a trade school, make sure it’s accredited.
+If you choose to attend a trade school, ensure it’s accredited.

 #7.
 Most Employers Have Stopped Paying Attention to Education Details

 Some employers might care about the education of their applicants, but most don’t.
-Many employers have stopped emphasizing education because they want to hire people willing to work and do a good job, regardless of if they went to college or not.
-Going to college doesn’t necessarily mean that someone will know what they’re doing when taking on a specific role.
+Many employers have stopped emphasizing education because they want to hire people willing to work and do a good job, regardless of whether they went to college.
+Going to college doesn’t necessarily mean someone will know what they’re doing when taking on a specific role.
 Employers are more concerned about getting work done and boosting productivity rates to keep daily operations running smoothly than anything else.
-If you know you have what an employer wants, prove it in your resume by listing your skills instead of highlighting the fact that you don’t have a degree.
+If you know you have what an employer wants, prove it in your resume by listing your skills instead of highlighting that you don’t have a degree.

 #8.
 College Doesn’t Automatically Lead to Wealth